NathTobon/barberia-alura/README.md

 # barberia-alura
 This project emerges within the beginner programming training offered by Oracle and Alura Latam.
+I used HTML5 and CSS3.